 According to the Electrical Safety Foundation International, 51,000 fires each year are caused by home electrical fires.
-If you want to know if you are at risk, ask yourself these five questions to see if your home has the warning signs of an electrical fire risk:
+If you want to know if you are at risk, ask yourself these five questions to see if your home has the warning signs of electrical fire risk:

 1. Do your circuit breakers keep tripping?